opnfv/daisy/docs/release/installation/upgrade.rst

 always use Kolla image file built by Daisy team.
 Currently, it can be got from http://120.24.17.215/.

-2. Put new version file into /var/lib/daisy/kolla/, for example, /var/lib/daisy/kolla/kolla-image-ocata-170811155446.tgz
+2. Put new version file into /var/lib/daisy/versionfile/kolla/, for
+example:
+/var/lib/daisy/versionfile/kolla/kolla-image-ocata-170811155446.tgz

 3. Add version file to Daisy's version management database then get the version ID.